-If you are looking for a brick and mortar school to earn your BSN, you will most likely be looking at the University of Wyoming.
-As with ADN programs, it is crucial to look for BSN programs that is accredited and will prepare you for your licensure exams.
+If you are looking for a brick-and-mortar school to earn your BSN, you will most likely be looking at the University of Wyoming.
+As with ADN programs, it is crucial to look for BSN programs that are accredited and will prepare you for your licensure exams.
 The University of Wyoming at Laramie offers an accredited BSN program.

 BSN Program Length in Wyoming